CENTER FOR LAW AND INTELLECTUAL PROPERTY (CLIP)

 Texas A&M University is the fourth largest university in the United States and the largest university in Texas.
 As a Tier 1 research institution, our university features nationally ranked programs in engineering, agriculture and life sciences, chemistry, architecture and business.

-CLIP actively collaborates with the different colleges within the university, including the Mays Business School, the Dwight Look College of Engineering and the College of Architecture.
+CLIP actively collaborates with different colleges within the university, including the Mays Business School, the Dwight Look College of Engineering and the College of Architecture.
 We also have a groundbreaking partnership with Startup Aggieland, a student business accelerator.
-Activities conducted through this partnership include the Innovation Summit and "pop-up" IP classes for a general audience.
+Our partnership features the Innovation Summit and "pop-up" IP classes for a general audience.

 Conferences and Speaker Series